cypherglassdotcom/windshield/README.md

 cp .env.example .env
-nano .env                   # SETUP YOUR DOMAIN/IP ADDRESSES npm install -g elm npm install -g elm-install npm install elm-app build
+nano .env                   # SETUP YOUR DOMAIN/IP ADDRESSES npm install -g elm npm install -g elm-github-install npm install -g create-elm-app npm install elm-app build
 ```

 From the above steps you will have a `build` folder.
 This is the folder that you will put in your webserver.
-Assuming that you have Apache2, you can just put it on the root webserver folder (it must be in a root address to work - you can use `domain.com`, `windshield.domain.com`, so on, but does not work in a regular subfolder like `domain.com/windshield`):
+Assuming that you have Apache2, you can just put it on the root webserver folder (it must be in a root address to work - you can use `domain.com`, `windshield.domain.com`, so on, but does not work in a regular subpath like `domain.com/windshield`):

 ```
 sudo rm -rf /var/www/html